 Today’s weather stations are easier than ever to use, and installation is (pardon the pun) a breeze.
 The simplest ones just require you to put a wireless outdoor sensor in an area where it’s not hit by direct sun, and that’s it.
 If you’re looking for more data you’ll want to get up on the roof to put up a wind speed monitor, and possibly put in a rain gauge somewhere on the property.
 The amount of difficulty is up to you, and you can use a weather station that’s as simple or as complex as you feel comfortable with.

 Weather stations are also great gifts because, assuming you don’t live underground, in solitary confinement, or in a biosphere, everyone needs to know what the weather is like outside.
 A lot of weather stations are reasonably priced and come in nice retail packaging that highlights the different things they do.
 Many come with full color screens, too.

 The large numbers of a weather station will also be a relief to those who struggle to see their phones, and I think we all know someone who’s in that category.
 Older relatives may have wanted a weather station all their lives but not known how affordable or simple they’ve become.
-So why not be a star this holiday season and give the gift that keeps on forecasting?
+So why not be a star this year and give the gift that keeps on forecasting?